Tan Jee Say: Platform

 He campaigned on a platform of being a candidate who is "clear[ly]" independent from the ruling PAP and declared that he would be the "conscience of the nation."
 Tan said he could "provide real and effective checks and balances on the excesses of the PAP government" since the President has veto power in some key areas.
 He cited the country's new casino industry (referring to the Integrated Resorts) as an example of PAP "[losing] its moral compass."

 In addition, Tan said he wanted to "raise the profile of all non-PAP forces" in preparation for the next general election.
 He added that he aimed to show Singaporeans that the office of the president "is not a shoo-in for the PAP."

 Tan also emphasised his economics background and policymaking experience.

 He pledged to lobby the government to reduce its role in private business to encourage entrepreneurship.
 He explained: "[I]t is not the business of Government to be in business...
 I think Singaporeans can get better service from people who are motivated to serve, not because they are civil servants."
 Among his proposals are to gradually sell Temasek Holdings' assets to the private sector and invest the earnings in education and health infrastructure.
-Tan estimated that Temasek Holdings accounted for 60 percent of Singapore's gross domestic product, but this claim was discredited by the company, which put the figure at 10 percent.
+Tan estimated that Temasek Holdings accounted for 60 per cent of Singapore's gross domestic product, but this claim was discredited by the company, which put the figure at 10 per cent.

 Tan also hoped for a review on taxes, saying: "The fact that you have accumulated huge surpluses every year... is excess of revenue over expenditure.
 So by having more revenue than necessary to finance government service, you are overtaxing the people.
 I think that's wrong."

 Tan called for a minimum wage in Singapore, saying that not having one would be "unconscionable."
 He also said the government's "hard-nosed approach" had left some Singaporeans behind: "Whoever wants a job will get a job, whoever works enough will have a good living – that's not true.
 There are people who, despite all that they do, cannot make it in life here."

 His campaign symbol (which is printed on the ballots) was a heart, which he said represents "empathy and compassion."